 Call for Presentations and demos

-The 12th European NKOS workshop will take place on Thursday 26th September 2013 as part of TPDL 2013 in Valletta, Malta.
+The 13th European NKOS workshop will take place on the afternoon of Thursday 11th September and the morning of Friday 12th September as part of DL2014 (joint JCDL/TPDL conferences) in London.

 Proposals are invited for the following:

 a) Presentations (typically 20 minutes plus discussion time, potentially longer if warranted) on work related to the themes of the workshop (see below).
 An option for a short 5 minute project report presentation is also possible.